Advertisement.

 nanometer

-A nanometer is unit of measure equal to 10 angstroms, which is one billionth (1 x 10-9) of a meter.
+A nanometer is a unit of measure equal to 10 angstroms, which is one billionth (1 x 10-9) of a meter.

 natural number